Table of Contents Show

 - Bubble Sizes denote the importance or scale of space.
 Larger bubbles usually signify primary spaces such as living areas or main halls, medium bubbles indicate secondary spaces like bedrooms or offices, and smaller bubbles are reserved for service areas, including storage rooms and utilities.

-- Bubble Colors and Line Types are utilized to delineate different areas and connections.
+- Bubble Colors and Line Types are used to delineate different areas and connections.
 For instance, living areas might be marked in red, bedrooms in blue, and service areas in grey.
 Solid lines denote direct connections between spaces, dashed lines indicate indirect relationships, and double lines highlight main circulation paths.

 - Labels and Symbols enhance clarity by naming each space and indicating important features such as furniture placements, light fixtures, and directional cues like north arrows.
 Shading or patterns may be applied to bubbles or connecting lines to signify outdoor spaces, private areas, or other special considerations.